 Change to NHS drug analysis on the table to stave off US tariffs – reports

-It is understood that plans have been outlined to increase the amount the NHS pays for drugs.
+It is understood plans have been outlined to increase the amount the health service pays for medicines.

-Politico reported that proposals, including raising the threshold used by England’s NHS spending watchdog by 25%, had been briefed to Washington officials.
+Politico said proposals, including raising the threshold used by England’s NHS spending watchdog by 25%, had been briefed to Washington officials.

 The National Institute for Health and Care Excellence (Nice) assesses medicines based on a number of factors including clinical effectiveness, cost effectiveness and the overall cost to the NHS.